helrond/clbsj.org/_posts/2024-09-22-clbsj-read-a-thon-2024-reading-audaciously.md

 Over the past few years, the number of books being banned has been on the rise, and at the same time efforts are underway to require that the Bible be studied in public schools.
 Too often it is the same groups pushing both agendas.
 CLBSJ supports studying the Bible, AND we support studying and engaging with all expressions that arise out of our cultural and political-economic contexts.
 Centralizing one while demonizing the other does not lead to understanding.
 Rather, we gain understanding by intentionally placing our communities’ texts in conversation with the Bible.

-**Join in!** We call on all those who value critical thinking to join this campaign by intentionally reading a controversial text alongside resonant biblical passages.
+**Join in!** Support CLBSJ's efforts to extend access to critical biblical reflection by signing up as an "Audacious Reader."
+Readers choose a controversial text to intentionally read alongside a resonant biblical passages.
 A “text” does not have to be in the shape of a book — it can be a poem, a podcast, even a work of art.
 A text is anything that documents and communicates culture and political-economic context.
 Below are a few examples:
 - Gale is reading _The Hundred Years’ War on Palestine_ by Rashid Khalidi (book)
 - Betsy is reading _Nineteen Minutes_ by Jodi Picoult (book)
 - Amy is reading _Gender Queer_ by Maia Kobabe (graphic memoir)